rudymatela/hspec-leancheck/README.md

 Example
 -------

-Here's how your `test.hs` might look like:
+Here's how your `spec.hs` might look like:

 ```haskell
 import Test.Hspec